Separate Compilation: An Example¶

 }

-Methods Outside the Class: RGB_color_split.cpp
+Methods Outside the Class: RGB_color_split.cpp¶

 This file contains:

-• the implementations of all the methods of the RGB_color class ware put outside the class; only the method headers (and member variables) remain in the class
+RGB_colorclass ware put outside the class; only the method headers (and member variables) remain in the class - the names of methods declared outside of the

 To run this code, type this command (it assumes you have the course makefile in the same folder):